LePhil/ExcaliburPlayground/readme.md

 # Bugs
 * "solved" taskItems re-appear when changing a level.
-* pausing the Effect on the EndgameScene doesn't work (init of concrete type happens after pausing...)
 * fireworks doesn't seem to work anymore

 # Recently done